How to Cook a Steak on Your Charcoal Grill

-Get everything ready first.
-It’s best to have all the meat, BBQ accessories and seasonings ready and near your BBQ grill, so you don’t have to run back to the kitchen for anything.
-Leaving an outdoor grill unattended can be dangerous, so make sure you’re ready to cook before you start.
+It’s best to have all the meat, grilling tools, and seasonings ready and near your grill, so you don’t have to run back to the kitchen for anything.
+Leaving a grill unattended can be dangerous, so make sure you’re ready to cook before you start.

-Heat the charcoal.
 Pile charcoal briquettes in your charcoal grill and light them using lighter fluid and matches or a lighter.
-Close the lid, open the vent and let the coals heat up.
+Close the lid, open the vent, and let the coals heat up.
 While the charcoal grill is heating up, get your steaks out and allow them warm up to room temperature.
 They will cook much more evenly when the internal temperature of the meat is even.

 Rare: 8-10 minutes for a 1-inch steak or 10-12 minutes for a 1 1/2-inch steak.